 What is argparse?

-.
+The Python argparse module defines what arguments it requires, and argparse will figure out how to parse those out of sys.argv.
 It also automatically generates help and usage messages and issues errors when users give the program incalid arguments.

-How to use the argparse
+How to use the argparse program?

 create an ArgumentParser object